Kanban board examples can be used as a source of inspiration to improve organisation, distribution, and task planning.

 Although the Kanban method was inspired by the automotive industry in Japan and used for inventory and supply chain management, today, it can be used to manage multiple types of projects.

 So, what is Kanban, how is it used, and what are kanban board examples?

-Here is a complete guide on the Kanban method and a list of Kanban board examples:
+Here is a complete guide on the Kanban method for better project management:

 💡 Kanban or “Kamban” is a Japanese term that translates to"card", "signboard" or "billboard".